ericluwj/grunt-prerender/README.md

 ## The "prerender" task

 ### Overview
-This tool allows you to prerender your SPA application and make it SEO-friendly for content marketing purposes, without the use of servers.
+This tool allows you to prerender your SPA application and make it SEO-friendly for content marketing purposes, especially for AngularJS applications.
 This is very useful, especially when you place your client-side applications on infrastructure that does not support full web server features (e.g. AWS S3/Cloudfront, Github Pages).
 You can use this tool to prerender your SPA application before uploading the generated snapshots onto the relevant infrastructure (e.g. AWS S3, Github Pages).